 Our thorough approach to back or spinal cord injury evidence can help ensure that your settlement or jury verdict will cover your future lost income and medical needs.
 In cases of paraplegia or quadriplegia, we also calculate your future expenses for adaptive technology or in-home assistance as necessary.

-We handle neck and back injury cases ranging from herniated discs to severe spinal cord trauma resulting from such situations as the following:
+We handle neck and back injury cases, ranging from herniated discs to severe spinal cord trauma resulting from situations such as:

 - Auto accidents